shaan1991/exam-room-docs/docs/getting-started-with-the-temasys-sdk-for-ios.md

 ## Step 4: Configure Settings

 * Open the ._xcworkspace_ file and always work with this from now on (instead of the .xcodeproj file).
-* For each target where you plan to use the Temasys SDK, go to **Build settings** (make sure “all” is selected) > **Build** **Options** > **Enable bit code** and set it to _NO_.
+* For each target where you plan to use the Skylink SDK, go to **Build settings** (make sure “all” is selected) > **Build** **Options** > **Enable bit code** and set it to _NO_.
 This will avoid the “_…does not contain_ bitcode” message.
 * If you get the error “The resource could not be loaded because the App Transport Security policy requires the use of a secure connection”, edit your `info.plist` by adding an `NSAppTransportSecurity` key as Dictionary.
 Then, add a sub-key named NSAllowsArbitraryLoads as boolean set to YES.
 * Optionally, if you want your app to be able to process audio even when the users leaves the app or locks the device, just enable the VoIP background capability or the audio background capability in the target’s “capabilities” tab.

-## Step 5: Initializing the Temasys SDK for iOS
+## Step 5: Initializing the Skylink SDK for iOS

-The main idea is to prepare and create a connection to a room via the Temasys platform.
+The main idea is to prepare and create a connection to a room via the Skylink platform.
 After that, you will be able to send messages to the connection and implement the desired protocols to control what happens between the local device and the peers.

-Temasys SDK for iOS provides 3 classes:
+Skylink SDK for iOS provides 3 classes:

 * **SKYLINKConnection** – the main class, the one you will be sending messages to
 * **SKYLINKConnectionConfig** – to configure the SKYLINKConnection instance before you connect to a room